certara/pyDarwin/docs/Options.rst

 .. _exhaustive_batch_size_options_desc:

 * **exhaustive_batch_size** - *int*:  For a large exhaustive search, a complete list of all models may exceed the available memory.
     The list of models will be run in batchs of this size.
 A typical value is 1000 to 10000.
-Smaller batch sizes wil have a small effect on performance, as all models in a batch must complete before the next batch starts.
+Smaller batch sizes will have a small effect on performance, as all models in a batch must complete before the next batch starts.

 .. _crash_value_options_desc:

-* **crash_value** - *int*:  Value of fitness or reward assigned when model output is not generated.
+* **crash_value** - *real*:  Value of fitness or reward assigned when model output is not generated.
   Should be set larger than any anticipate completed model fitness (positive real)

 .. _penalty_options_desc: